Using Picture Books To Teach Biography Writing

 Mini-Lesson #8: Biography Style

 Before we jetted off to the next thing, I thought it was important for him to realize that biographies come in all shapes and sizes.
 Besides picture books, I ordered biographies in the form of chapter books, poetry, notebooks, and snapshots of moments in time from Candlewick Press.
 We took a few days to go through at least one example book for each additional style of biography writing.
-We compared and contrasted each new style to the others and discussed pros and cons for both the reader and the writer of each model.
+We compared and contrasted each new style to the others and discussed the pros and cons for both the reader and the writer of each model.

 CHAPTER BOOK BIOGRAPHIES